 |80+||Nevada Scholar Level||$1500|

 |73-79||Pack Pride Level||$1000|

 To estimate the scholarship a prospective student may be eligible to receive, input GPA and test score information below to calculate the academic index and the award amount.
-Note: SAT I is your Critical Reading and Math combined score.
+Note: As of May 2016, the scholarship levels are currently being reviewed for adjustments to align with the NEW SAT.
+Changes are expected to be published by August 2016.
+The "old" SAT I score is Critical Reading and Math combined score.
 Presidential scholarships are excluded from the calculator; however, criteria for the Presidential scholarship are listed below.

 The scholarship is open to all incoming freshmen applying for admission during the final year of high school and awards $5,000 per year for four years of undergraduate study.
 The scholarship requires you to begin attending the semester immediately following high school graduation.
 This $20,000 scholarship is awarded to qualified entering freshmen who possess the following academic credentials:

 - A minimum 3.50 cumulative unweighted high school grade point average at the time of admission to the University of Nevada, Reno

 - An official score of 31 on the ACT or it's equivalent SAT score reported to the University of Nevada, Reno prior to February 1(New SAT equivalent scores are expected to be published by August 2016)

 - Must have applied for admission by February 1st with official qualifying test scores and at least a sixth semester official high school transcript on file at that time.

 - Must accept admission in MyNEVADA, pay the $250 advanced registration fee, complete the supplemental questionnaire and provide formal written acceptance of the scholarship to the Office of Financial Aid & Scholarships before June 1st.